waocats/crabgo/src/doc/src/reference/overriding-dependencies.md

 is overridden the copy it's overridden with must have both the same name and version, but it can come from a different source (e.g., git or a local path).

-Cargo only looks at the replace settings in the `Cargo.toml` manifest at the root of the workspace.
+Crabgo only looks at the replace settings in the `Crabgo.toml` manifest at the root of the workspace.
 Replace settings defined in dependencies will be ignored.

 ### `paths` overrides

-Sometimes you're only temporarily working on a crate and you don't want to have to modify `Cargo.toml` like with the `[patch]` section above.
-For this use case Cargo offers a much more limited version of overrides called **path overrides**.
+Sometimes you're only temporarily working on a crate and you don't want to have to modify `Crabgo.toml` like with the `[patch]` section above.
+For this use case Crabgo offers a much more limited version of overrides called **path overrides**.

-Path overrides are specified through [`.cargo/config.toml`](config.md) instead of `Cargo.toml`.
-Inside of `.cargo/config.toml` you'll specify a key called `paths`:
+Path overrides are specified through [`.crabgo/config.toml`](config.md) instead of `Crabgo.toml`.
+Inside of `.crabgo/config.toml` you'll specify a key called `paths`:

 ```toml
 paths = ["/path/to/uuid"]
 ```

-This array should be filled with directories that contain a `Cargo.toml`.
+This array should be filled with directories that contain a `Crabgo.toml`.
 In this instance, we’re just adding `uuid`, so it will be the only one that’s overridden.
-This path can be either absolute or relative to the directory that contains the `.cargo` folder.
+This path can be either absolute or relative to the directory that contains the `.crabgo` folder.

 Path overrides are more restricted than the `[patch]` section, however, in that they cannot change the structure of the dependency graph.
-When a path replacement is used then the previous set of dependencies must all match exactly to the new `Cargo.toml` specification.
+When a path replacement is used then the previous set of dependencies must all match exactly to the new `Crabgo.toml` specification.
 For example this means that path overrides cannot be used to test out adding a dependency to a crate, instead `[patch]` must be used in that situation.
 As a result usage of a path override is typically isolated to quick bug fixes rather than larger